KDAV: History

 The studios used to be at 1803–1805 Broadway between downtown Lubbock and Texas Tech University, but were relocated in 1953 when consolidated into the new KCBD-TV facilities at 5600 Avenue A. In 1971, KCBD radio was spun off to Lew Dee and 20 local businessmen.
 Call letters changed to KEND.
 The format had been adult middle of the road.
 Lew Dee changed the format to a more contemporary "The Living End" as KEND (The End of the Dial).
-The station had business reversals.
-Management traded too many things in too many deals and developed tax problems.
-The station was required in those days to use transmitter site operating engineers or update its equipment and procedures to permit remote control operation.
-Both were costly, and neither was done.

 The station was sold to the Ackers, an Abilene, family, who owned KENM in Portales and Clovis, New Mexico, and were part owners, as well, of KRBC AM and KRBC-TV in Abilene.
-That format changed in 1975 from NBC to the National News and Information Service.
-In 1977, the station went country and reached the top of the Lubbock ratings as "Country 16".
+The format changed in 1975 to the NBC News and Information Service.
+In 1977, the station went country.

-KLLL AM/FM sold the 1460 station to Terry Wynn in 1982 and bought KEND.
+Terry Wynn acquired KEND in 1982.
 In 1988, KEND changed to KLLL.
 After a few more years, KLLL was sold to a local operator.
-From 1995 to 2015, Bill Clement owned the station.
-He installed a new transmitter (the 1949 sign on Western Electric transmitter gave way to a 1971 Collins 820-D) in 1995 a "Gates 1" solid state transmitter.

-On August 12, 2015, KDAV changed its format from oldies to talk.
+Later the station became KDAV and changed its format to oldies and later to talk.
 On August 1, 2016, KDAV changed its format from talk to contemporary Christian, branded as "The Spirit".

-Streaming

-KDAV had a live stream so listeners around the world could tune in via their computers.
-As of September 2010, the feed which originally charged a listening fee, was again streaming free through its website.

-According to the remnant of its former website, KDAV ended operations because of the high costs of streaming and the failure of the U.S. Congress to permit not-for-profits stations to use songs of deceased artists without copyright infringement.